Purushothaman-natarajan/No-Code-Image-Classifier/README.md

 - `train.py`: Includes the logic for training the image classification model, including data preprocessing, model training, and saving the trained model.
 - `predict.py`: Handles the prediction process, allowing the model to make predictions on new, unseen images.
 - `requirements.txt`: Lists all the required Python packages for the project.
-- `run.py`: A setup script that installs dependencies from `requirements.txt` and starts the Gradio interface.

 ## Getting Started